sleepingkiwi/sleepingkiwi-eleventy/readme.md

 __[light-server]__ is very useful in helping to achieve this because it gives me an easy way to watch multiple files, run browser sync and run npm commands on changes.

+### Serving more modern JavaScript to browsers that support modules

 ### Progressive enhancement

 ### Preact for complex/stateful JavaScript